akshayashu/akshayashu/README.md

 ### 💼  Things that I'm currently working on:
+* 💻 Software Engineering Intern at RedHat.
 * 📖 Doing bachelor's degree in Electronics and Communication Engineering
 * 🔭 I’m currently working on Android
 * 🔪 Giving cutting edge to my Android skills, and looking forward to contribute in open source project.
 * 🌐 Just started for React and React-native.
 * ✍ Working on DS & Algo.
 * 👯 I’m looking to collaborate on Android projects.
-* 💻 Looking SDE roles.
 * ⚡ Fun fact: Football freak, PES >>> FIFA 🤣

 ### 🌱 Challenges that I’m currently challenging myself:
 Since everything is getting done from home, and I’m having a tremendous of spare time, I decided to take this time to focus on feeding more knowledge to myself.
 I set a couple of self-challenges in order to push myself more further.

-* Workout 3 days in a row and take a day break .
 * Avoid overusing social media.
 * Practice meditation.